0xSpaceShard/starknet-devnet/page/docs/guide/run.md

   --fork-block FORK_BLOCK
                         Specify the block number where the --fork-network is forked; defaults to latest --chain_id CHAIN_ID
-                        Specify the chain id as string, MAINNET or TESTNET
+                        Specify the chain id as string: ['MAINNET', 'TESTNET']
 ```

 You can run `starknet-devnet` in a separate shell, or you can run it in background with `starknet-devnet &`.